 So what was new exactly?
 In-depth knowledge of the varietal and the terroirs, factors that proved to be the final pieces of a puzzle that resulted in fruitier Malbec with more mineral notes, a fresh mountain character and light palate that remains rich in personality.

-The Malbec of the future, today
+The future of Malbec, today

 As they learned more and more about the varietal, vineyards and terroir, winemakers began to produce more creative approaches resulting in far more personal and diverse wines.